About AHAA

 AHAA has no membership base.
 It is simply an alliance of concerned heritage stakeholders and enthusiasts – organisations, groups, networks, individuals, etc.– all sharing a serious concern that currently there is no effective national heritage agenda to preserve, manage and fund our Australian heritage assets.

 Elections are opportunities to exert influence on politicians and policies.
-The 2022 federal election presented an opportunity to trigger policy reform in this completely deficient but nationally significant policy area.
+The 2022 federal election and 2022 Victorian election presented an opportunity to trigger policy reform in this completely deficient but nationally significant policy area.
 Reference to national heritage assets is absent from the political agenda.
-The upcoming 2022 Victorian election presents an opportunity to advocate for heritage on a State level.
+The upcoming 2025 Federal election presents another opportunity for AHAA to advocate for heritage on a federal level.

 As the AHAA logo states, AHAA is working to Protect Australia’s Heritage – to stem the loss of our national heritage assets which is happening all over Australia while politicians look away.